RELISH: LLM REgression with a Latent Iterative State Head: Evaluation

 \subsection{Results: Predictive Performance}

-As shown in \textbf{Table~\ref{tab:relish_overall_main}}, {\method} consistently outperforms baselines across four LLM backbones and five datasets. \textbf{Figure~\ref{fig:main_result_condensed}} shows detailed results for Pearson correlation relative to the zero-shot performance of the underlying LLM backbones.
-Across all four LLM backbones and five datasets, {\method} consistently achieves the largest positive gains.
+\textbf{Table~\ref{tab:relish_overall_main_with_statllm}} shows that {\method} consistently outperforms both unsupervised and supervised baselines across four LLM backbones and six datasets. \textbf{Figure~\ref{fig:main_result_condensed}} shows detailed results for Pearson correlation relative to the zero-shot performance of the underlying LLM backbones.
+Across all evaluated configurations, {\method} consistently achieves the largest positive gains.
 In contrast, the other baselines are unreliable: they may yield comparable or modest improvements in some cases, but can degrade below zero-shot performance (negative bars).